a9b3/kontinuum/README.md

-# Kontinuum
+# kontinuum

 A set of services and tools to help with deployment.

-## Prereq

-Buy domain name on aws route53, which will automatically create the hosted zone for you.

 ## Usage

 #### Deploy a static site to aws

-1. Uses ACM to create certs.
+**Prereq** Buy domain name on aws route53, which will automatically create a hosted zone for you.

+*Note: First time running this script you will need to manually validate the certificate via your email so the certificates become valid in aws.
+Then run the script again*

+All steps will be performed lazily.

+1. Creates certs using ACM.
 2. Creates buckets in s3.
 3. Creates a cloudfront distribution.
 4. Creates A records in route53.

+Add the script as a dev dep.

 `yarn add kontinuum-push --dev`

+Now add a npm script to call the push script.

 ```json
 {